 This guide reviews publication data and how it can be used to demonstrate performance and impact.
 Publication data is more than just raw numbers and can be used to add contextual background for tenure or grant purposes and in some instances, illustrated to tell a more compelling story based on research activities.
-For examples of illustration of publication data, see: The Ocular Hypertension Treatment Study and Its Impact.

 Also see Research Impact for more information on impact.

 While publication metrics can provide compelling narratives, no single metric is sufficient for measuring performance, quality or impact by an author.
 Publication data is but a single chapter in an author's academic and research story.
 Publication data alone does not provide a full narrative of an author's impact or influence, nor is it predictive of meaningful health outcomes.

 Source: Using Publication Metrics to Highlight Academic Productivity and Research Impact.